ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 Yes, okay.
 The ROR integration was very straightforward.
 We use ROR in both our core services, MasterVision and PaperStack – both of these join together data from multiple sources to give a complete picture of customer activity (for the former) and the editorial process (for the latter), and to do that we need to identify which records relate to the same institution or individual.
 Matching with ROR means we can link up all the activity by a particular customer even if the data doesn’t have any other IDs or if multiple customer IDs have mistakenly been assigned to the same institution – which happens a lot!

 It also means we can standardize the data – we use the name and location information from ROR for the main display, so that the format is consistent across all data sources.
-We do the matching not just for institutions but also for individuals, to link them to their associated institution, which means that our clients are able to analyze data available at the individual level (like article submissions or pay per view purchases) at the institutional level.
+We do the matching not just for institutions but also for individuals, to link them to their associated institution, which means that our clients are able to analyze data available at the individual level (like article submissions or pay per view purchases), as well as at the institutional level.

 We also use the parent/child information included in ROR to show the relationships between records, with a family-tree style hierarchy viewer.
 Making use of hierarchy data allows clients to achieve complex uses around activity, be it funding, article submissions, content purchasing at any level in that hierarchy, or for example, do institutions access content that their associated authors submit to.
+{{< figure src="/img/blog/datasalon/datasalon-oxford.png" alt="Database graphic showing institutional hierarchy with the top parent organization being Southern Universities Purchasing Consortium then University of Oxford and its children with Christ Church selected" >}}

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French